ACEMS/AMSI_Summer_School_2017/README.md

 # Modelling and Analysis of Big Data
 Course Materials on Modelling and Analysis of Big Data delivered in Janurary 2017 for the AMSI Summer School.
+These materials cover the two week of section of the course given by Kerrie Mengersen and Miles McBain.

 ## Lectures